brainandforce/Electrum.jl/CONTRIBUTING.md

 ```

 Try to minimize the use of repeated `@info`, `@warn`, or `@error` statements in loops.
 Printing to
-the terminal can bottleneck functions.
+the terminal can bottleneck functions. `@debug` statements will normally be skipped unless a logger
+explicitly compiles them or `$JULIA_DEBUG` is set for the module.

 Avoid using `println()` if one of the logging macros better suits the purpose.
 If `println()` is
 used, consider whether it might be a better idea to print to `stderr` instead of `stdout`.
 Note